bradselph/claim-coins-bot-hosting/README.md

 ### Conclusion

-By following this guide, you should be able to set up and use the provided Python script to automate interactions with a website that uses hCaptcha.
+By following this guide, you should be able to set up and use the provided Python script to automate interactions with Bot-Hosting.net using hCaptcha.
 If you encounter any issues, refer to the troubleshooting section or seek further assistance online.